 Other significant risk factors for oral cancer include:

 It is important to keep in mind that even if you believe you don’t have any of the risk factors for oral cancer, there is still a small chance that you could develop this disease.
 No one is exempt from the need to get screened.

 Your dentist in Newark offers oral cancer screenings as part of a routine checkup.
 The process is quick and painless.
 We’ll do a quick tactile and visual examination and look for any signs of oral cancer, including:

 Also, be sure to mention it to us if you’ve experienced other possible symptoms of cancer, such as unexplained changes to your voice, a persistent sore throat, tongue pain, or jaw pain.

-Oral goal is to protect your oral and overall health.
-If it is has been more than a year since your last oral cancer screening in Newark, please contact us to schedule an appointment.
+Our goal is to protect your oral and overall health.
+If it has been more than a year since your last oral cancer screening in Newark, please contact us to schedule an appointment.